 Taking saliva samples from a hummingbird with ecologist Dr. David Inouye.

 First summer at RMBL in the CaraDonna Lab!
-From left to right: Hannah, Ceci, Paul, and Brayden.
+From left to right: Myself, Ceci, Paul, and Brayden.

 Flower counts at the Rocky Mountain Biological Laboratory.